What Is Financial Abuse and how to identify it?

-From a financial health perspective, if someone defaults on payments or takes out personal loans in your name, your credit score could be affected.
+If someone defaults on payments or takes out personal loans in your name, your credit score could be affected from a financial health perspective.
 When credit scores are harmed, it can take years to rebuild — making it difficult to buy things like a home or vehicle.

-For most victims of financial and domestic abuse, leaving the relationship is the healthiest and safest option for the long-term.
+For most financial and domestic abuse victims, leaving the relationship is the healthiest and safest option for the long-term.
 Many abusers make it hard to leave the relationship.
 They might track your activity or prevent you from accessing your bank account.
 Still, there are ways to remove yourself from a difficult situation and rebuild yourself as a financially independent person.

 - Be aware of and involved with financial decisions.
 If you are asked to sign the paperwork, understand what it is that you’re signing.
 If something seems out of the ordinary, ask questions, and pay close attention.
 Don’t make excuses for an abuser or obligate yourself to pay their loans, debts, or late fees.